 Claim scenarios provided by Beacon Hill and Berkley Environmental

-Information about the Author: Dan joined Insurance Associates in 2002 and has been a top producer during his 15 year career.
+Information about the Author: Dan joined Insurance Associates, a Marsh & McLennan Agency LLC Company in 2002 and has been a top producer during his 15 year career.
 Dan is Vice President and maintains a large and profitable book of business.
 In addition to handling insurance accounts, Dan also handles bonding programs for his clients.
-Dan began his career as a commercial banker with a local banking institution and has a unique perspective on the market and in his role with Insurance Associates.
+Dan began his career as a commercial banker with a local banking institution and has a unique perspective on the market and in his role with Insurance Associates, a Marsh & McLennan Agency LLC Company.